Calling Test

 A Practical Next Step

-If you are searching for meaning and want help uncovering what you are made for — your wiring, your gifts, what might be blocking you — we built something for that.
+If you are searching for meaning and want help uncovering what you may have been made for — your wiring, your gifts, what may be blocking you — that is exactly what we built the Calling Test for.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to pray over.
+About 10 minutes.
+No email.
+No cost.